s-c-p/request-to-icici-uhrjksb493/publish.md

 I am victim of (please note the bullet points are not numbered since they affect each other, and ordering doesn't make sense):

  * illegal lay off (social discrimination) (TODO #later) which left me in a mental **and** legal state that prevents me from getting a white collar job
- * illegal salary denial the same company that did the above (missed raises can't be proven here, but will be included in above evidence, and they didn't give 2 months salary but filed 26AS otherwise TODO)
+ * illegal salary denial the same company that did the above (missed raises can't be proven here, but will be included in above evidence, and they didn't give 2 months salary but filed 26AS otherwise see: )
  * I suffered cognitive and functional decline due to job and mother's condition (leading to physiological issues also)
  * (during clonazepam prescription) psychiatric medicines which prevent me from driving 2-wheeler or operating machinery safely
  * I had to stop psychiatric medicines to protect my father's mental health - suddenly stopping medication (half-way, that too psychiatric medicines) back fires and leaves me in severe anxiety (among other conditions) and unable to function normally (in June 2022: I was good enough e.g. finished 2 programmers week worth of work in 6 hours in one sitting, but in current times it took me 5 months to write this)